lagbolt/library/FRBRcatalogerrors/draft.md

 Patrons have an internalized model that maps roughly to W-E-M-I, but with different boundaries.
 For patrons for example, different editions of the same work in the same format probably count as "the same thing", although in most (all?) library systems different editions would be different bibliographic records.

-Which is how a discovery layer can end up with this (from BiblioCommons):
+Which is how a discovery layer can end up with this (from BiblioCore):

 <img src="images\LVCCLD many untamed shrews.png" alt="" height="300">